MarcNeveu/IcyDwarf/README.md

 	install.packages("CHNOSZ")

 ## Install *Rcpp* and *RInside*
 *Rcpp* and *RInside* are libraries that allow *R* applications to be embedded in C or C++ codes.
-They are needed only for *IcyDwarf*.
-Go to http://cran.r-project.org/web/packages/Rcpp/index.html and http://cran.r-project.org/web/packages/RInside/index.html, or directly to http://dirk.eddelbuettel.com/code/rcpp to download the respective archives.
-On Mac, unzip the archives in */Library/Frameworks/R.framework/Resources/library/*, so that *Rcpp* and *RInside* are two subfolders of *library*.
+From a Terminal window, open *R* and install the *Rcpp* and *RInside* packages:

+	install.packages("Rcpp")
+	install.packages("RInside")

 ## Install *IPHREEQC*
 The *IPHREEQC* library is a module that allows the *PHREEQC* application to be embedded in C or C++ codes.
-It is needed only for *IcyDwarf*.
-Go to http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc to download *IPHREEQC* and follow the default installation instructions:
+Go to http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc to download *IPHREEQC* (for Linux), unzip it, and follow the default installation instructions (you need admin credentials on your machine):

 	./configure
 	make
 	make install

+In v3.8.6, the *./configure* script omits copying a header file *PHRQ_exports.h* to the include folder.
+You can manually remedy this by copying, from the unzipped folder, *src/phreeqcpp/common/PHRQ_exports.h* to the */usr/local/include/* folder.

 ## Install parallel processing capabilities